peter-x/synclist/README.md

 Pushing a change to the storage consists of simply adding a file to the storage.
 There will be no write conflicts unless we find a hash collision.
-The current version of the item is always the lexicographically largest filename that starts with the guid of the item.
+The current version of the item is always the lexicographically largest filename that starts with the id of the item.

 Conflicts are detected whenever there is a revid for an item that is not part of the previous revisions field.
 In this case, the software tries to resolve the